Trump Is Trying Hard To Thwart Obamacare. How's That Going?

 What changed?
 In August 2017, the administration significantly cut federal funding for these programs.

 What does the administration say?
-"It's time for the Navigator program to evolve [...]
+"It's time for the Navigator program to evolve. ...
 This decision reflects CMS' commitment to put federal dollars for the federally facilitated Exchanges to their most cost effective use in order to better support consumers through the enrollment process." — CMS Administrator Seema Verma, written statement, July 10, 2018

 What's the impact?
 It's hard to document what the impact of this particular cut was on enrollment.
 The cuts were uneven, and some states and cities got creative to keep providing services.
-"We have seen erosion in overall health insurance coverage," says Corlette.
-"But it's hard to know whether that's the effect of the individual mandate going away, the short term plans or the reductions in marketing and outreach — it's really hard to tease out the impact of those three changes."
+"We have seen erosion in overall health insurance coverage," Corlette says.
+"But it's hard to know whether that's the effect of the individual mandate going away, the short-term plans or the reductions in marketing and outreach — it's really hard to tease out the impact of those three changes."

 Overall, Nicholas Bagley says, the ACA has been "pretty resilient to everything, so far, that the Trump administration has thrown at it."
 Some of Trump's efforts to hobble the law have been caught up in the courts; others have not gone into effect.
-And, despite efforts to lure people away from the individual insurance marketplaces or to make ACA policies unaffordable, "the marketplaces have proved themselves to be remarkably resilient," Corlette says.
+And despite efforts to lure people away from the individual insurance marketplaces or to make ACA policies unaffordable, "the marketplaces have proved themselves to be remarkably resilient," Corlette says.

 Abbe Gluck, director of the Solomon Center for Health Law and Policy at Yale, cautions that though the law has proven to be stronger than expected, all these actions by the Trump administration have, indeed, had an effect.

 "These actions have been designed to depress enrollment — they have depressed enrollment," she says.
 "They have increased insurance prices."
-Also, the uninsurance rate for U.S. residents also went up in 2018 for the first time since before the ACA was passed.
+Also, the uninsured rate for U.S. residents also went up in 2018 for the first time since before the ACA was passed.

-Despite that, one of the things that have kept the marketplaces as strong as they are, Gluck notes, is that they're not all run by the federal government.
+Despite that, one of the things that has kept the marketplaces as strong as they are, Gluck notes, is that they're not all run by the federal government.

 "Since the Affordable Care Act is implemented half by state governments — mostly blue states — those state governments have been able to resist these sabotaging efforts," Gluck says.